TheBestPessimist/Obsidian-Clipper-Templates/documentation/Clipper Template Test Harness.md

 The test harness lives in `test-harness/` and fixtures live in `test resources/`.
 Run tests with `cd test-harness && npm test`.

-The key principle is to import and use the real clipper code, not reimplement it.
-See [[Import Real Clipper Modules Do Not Reimplement]] for why this matters so much.
+The key principle is [[decisions/Import Real Clipper Modules Do Not Reimplement]].
+Everything else flows from that.